gtrll/gpmp2/README.md

 GPMP2
 ===================================================
 This library is an implementation of GPMP2 (Gaussian Process Motion Planner 2) algorithm described in [Motion Planning as Probabilistic Inference using Gaussian Processes and Factor Graphs](http://www.cc.gatech.edu/~bboots3/files/GPMP2.pdf) (RSS 2016).
 The core library is developed in C++ language, and an optional Matlab toolbox is provided.
 Examples are provided in Matlab scripts.
 A ROS interface is also available within [PIPER](https://github.com/gtrll/piper).

-GPMP2 was started at Georgia Tech Robot Learning Lab, see [THANKS](THANKS.md) for contributors.
+GPMP2 is being developed by [Jing Dong](mailto:thu.dongjing@gmail.com) and [Mustafa Mukadam](mailto:mmukadam3@gatech.edu) as part of their work at Georgia Tech Robot Learning Lab.

 Prerequisites
 ------

 - CMake >= 2.6 (Ubuntu: `sudo apt-get install cmake`), compilation configuration tool.
 - [Boost](http://www.boost.org/) >= 1.50 (Ubuntu: `sudo apt-get install libboost-all-dev`), portable C++ source libraries.
-- [GTSAM](https://github.com/borglab/gtsam) >= 4.0 alpha, a C++ library that implement smoothing and mapping (SAM) framework in robotics and vision.
+- [GTSAM](https://bitbucket.org/gtborg/gtsam) >= 4.0 alpha, a C++ library that implement smoothing and mapping (SAM) framework in robotics and vision.
 Here we use factor graph implementations and inference/optimization tools provided by GTSAM.

 Compilation & Installation